 - Escaping capability traps through problem driven iterative adaptation (PDIA), Andrews and Pritchett

 There are lots of resources written by these two authors about ‘institutional reform’ in developing countries which I find extremely useful.
 Their premise is that only by working around locally identified problems reforms have a chance to succeed.
-I am recommending this first reading as an introduction but there is a lot more on this.
+I am recommending this first reading as an introduction.

 - Context Matters